jongio/vscodespaces/vs-online/reference/configuring.md

 Add the `image` argument and value to a **devcontainer.json** file in the project repository.
 The image must be in a public repository.

 A possible workflow to speed up environment creations would be to create this image as part of a Continuous Integration process and reference a particular tag here.
+Downloading a pre-built image is often faster than building a `Dockerfile` on-the-fly.

 ### Dockerfile support